wmww/bfstack/dynamic-memory.md

 ```

 ## Addresses
 Memory addresses are words, and each point to a specific word in heap memory.
-In the future addresses with the most significant cell as `0` may be changed to refer to stack addresses.
+Addresses with the most significant cell as `0` are not used, and may in the future refer to stack positions.
 Heap address 0 (represented `1 0 0 0`) is two words after the initial `3` that starts the heap.
 Those first two words are always guaranteed to be 0.
 All other words in the heap are addressable, which means `start_of_allocation - 1` points to the size of the allocation.

 ## API
 - `std::alloc` takes a word as an argument (the size of the allocation) and returns a word (the address of the start of the allocation).
 It zeros out the memory block.
 If it fails to allocate, it aborts the program.